Muhammad-Fateen2003/Assign3Game/README.md

 still in the game.
 - [X] (3 points) If the player won add their new points to their old points on the leader board (or choose the highest value either is ok).
-You can assume that their name always identifies them.17.
-Evaluations of the input needs to happen on the server side; the client will not know the images, the corresponding answers, the points, or the leader board.
+You can assume that their name always identifies them.
+- [X] Evaluations of the input needs to happen on the server side; the client will not know the images, the corresponding answers, the points, or the leader board.
 The correct answers should not be sent to the client.
 No real points for this since if this is not done then you do not really use the client/server correctly.
 So this will lead to